Tour Musings

 It may be the last time I do anything so ambitious - eight cities in two weeks is a lot.
 The other side of the planet is also a very long way away.
 A friend has discerned in herself a limit of how many time-zones her energy levels will allow her to travel and possibly I will observe something similar in future.
 There is still plenty to experience closer to home.

 Another friend recently designed his European holiday with a Byzantine theme guiding it.
 I never had one but rather a few interlocking themes.
 The notion of a unified Europe was one.
 Another much smaller one was the inspiring music of Queen.
 Aspects of my travels felt akin to pilgrimage.
 And some of that was surprising and spontaneous.
 I waded into the Mediterranean but what started with dipping my feet in its inviting waves impulsively turned into holding its water in my cupped hands and even experimentally tasting that ancient brine.
 I reckon it may have looked ritualistic to anyone observing.
-And that inner-sea is something worthy of awe as a natural phenomenon that then fostered such a dramatic florishing of diverse human civilizations.
+And that inner-sea is something worthy of awe as a natural phenomenon that then fostered a dramatic florishing of diverse human civilizations.

 They say travel is of value because it brings us closer to such diversity.
 I felt that in travel but I also feel it back home in multicultural Melbourne.
 I suspect that there are others who travel yet never discover anything more than confirmation of what they think they know.
 But I was open to both the big and the small things along the way.
 Some of the things I most enjoyed discovering were the ones I had never intended to find.
 One may go to a city to witness some grand momument seen in a dozen documentaries but then find something more charming in a sidestreet just around the corner.
-And then there is the next corner you never turn into but some other traveller has and that then becomes a tiny part of the life they are living.
+And then there is the next corner you never turn into but some other traveller has and that then becomes a part of the life they are living.

 I may well never return to those various locales but I am left with vivid recollections of them.
 I can imagine moving among any of them in a way that is odd for something that in reality involves a few days of flight to experience.
 Those imaginings now help enhance the comforts of the familiar.

-Labels: Philosophical
+Labels: Life Experiences, Philosophical

 0 Comments: